Azure/container-apps-deploy-pipelines-task/README.md

   Docker installed, but by default, Linux-based images are unable to be pulled down; as a result, this task is not able to pull down the Oryx builder to create runnable application images from provided application source.

+Please see the below **Docker** prerequisite section for more information.

 ## Description

 This Azure Pipelines Task allows users to easily deploy their application source to an